-PINEHURST, NC – Due to the continued spread of the coronavirus that causes COVID-19, FirstHealth of the Carolinas is announcing additional restrictions at its four hospital locations.
+PINEHURST, NC – Due to the continued spread of the coronavirus that causes COVID-19, FirstHealth of the Carolinas is announcing additional restrictions at its four hospital locations and outpatient clinics.

 Beginning Monday, March 30, 2020, no visitors will be permitted until further notice.
 There are exceptions to the policy, including the following: